Controlling Birds Around Farm Buildings

 - Close all openings more than 0.5 inch.
 Block openings to lofts, vents, and eaves with wood, metal, glass, or wire mesh.
 Repair broken window panes.

-- Netting.
-Exclude birds from roosting sites by covering the undersides of the rafters with netting.
+- Exclude birds from roosting sites by covering the undersides of the rafters with netting.

-Plastic strips hung in doorway keep birds out.
+Plastic strips hung in the doorway will keep birds out.